-The third largest mosque inside the Walled City of Delhi is a lesser known mosque made by Shah Jahan in the memory of his lesser known wife Fatehpuri Begum.
+Fatehpuri Masjid is the third largest mosque inside the Walled City is a lesser known mosque made by Shah Jahan in the memory of his lesser known wife Fatehpuri Begum.

 This is a red sandstone structure without any tall minarets or huge domes.
 Even though the central dome of this mosque looks like of marble, which is actually of lime mortar.

 Fatehpuri Masjid history is filled with pathos.
 After the 1857 revolt at Delhi by British Indian Army, this mosque was first damaged by the Britishers and than sold to a Hindu merchant and was returned to the faithfuls.

 The Fatehpuri mosque facing the Mughal power, the Red Fort, is a mute witness to the unfolding drama of history right from the period of the Mughal empire and British rule till date.
 Fatehpuri Masjid was built in the year 1650 by Fatehpuri Begum who was one of Shah Jahan’s wives.
 The mosque is built with red sandstone on a large scale and is crowned by a single dome.

 This mosque is an example of the magnificence of Mughal architecture flanked by towering minarets, the mosque has a traditional design with the prayer hall having seven arched openings; and amongst the seven, the central arch remains the highest.